Jekwwer/common-docs/README.md

 | **TESTING.md**         | Explains testing frameworks, setup, and commands for running tests.                     |
 | **TODO.md**            | Lists future plans, pending features, or unresolved issues for transparency.            |
 | **USAGE.md**           | Advanced usage examples, command-line options, or API details.                          |

-This table serves as a reference for adding new documents to meet future project requirements as they arise.

 ## Contributing